KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 PIE: \*peth₂ "spread out" (IEW: 824f.)
 COGN: Lat. _pando_ "spread out, extend", _pateo_ "be open", _passum_ "step", Gr. _pítnēmi_ "spread out, open"
 SEE: [\*fatamā "palm of the hand"](#fatama)
 ETYM: OIr. _és_ is used mostly in prepositional phrases like _ar éis_ "after".
 The gen.sg. is probably attested only in the toponym _Traig Ési_.
+A trace of the same word in Brittonic could be the Toponym _Ad Ansam_ from _Itinerarium Antonini_.
 The PCelt. form can be derived from \*pnt-teh₂, which presupposes a nasal present comparable to Lat. _pando_ (see Hamp 1981).
-For the semantic connection with the root \*peth₂ "spread out, broaden", cf. Lat. _passum_ "step".
+The metathesis \*pat-n- > \*pant- (> Lat. _pando_) should also be assumed for Celtic.
+For the semantic connection with the root \*peth₂- "spread out, broaden", cf. Lat. _passum_ "step".
 The same PIE root may be attested in PCelt. \*fatama "palm of the hand".
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="farna">\*far-na- "bestow" (v)</a>
 GOID: OIr. _ernaid, -ern; eraid, -era_ [subj.]; _ebraid, -ebra_ [fut.]; _ir_ [prt.]; _rathae, -rath_ [prt.pass.]